What Not To Write About In A College Application Essay

 ILLEGAL ACTIVITIES

-While drug addiction, alcohol use, arrests, jail stints, and similar activities may seem intriguing, they are usually college essay topics to avoid.
-There is a chance the admissions committee won’t view those actions favorably, regardless of the lessons they learned along the way.
+While drug addiction, alcohol use, arrests, jail stints, and similar activities may seem intriguing, they are usually topics to avoid in college essays.
+Writing about illegal or unethical activities can demonstrate a lack of judgment and maturity to admissions committees, and there is a chance the admissions committee won’t view those actions favorably, regardless of the lessons they learned along the way.

 Even talking about how they got off a less-than-ideal path might not be smart.
 Ultimately, it’s risky to admit their participation in those activities, as the college admissions process committee may question your student’s judgment even if they’ve moved forward.